makandra/spreewald/README.md

 Test applications for various Rails versions live in `tests/`.

-- Bundle all test apps with `bundle exec rake all:bundle`.
+- Run features in all test apps in all rubies with `rake`, or `rake all:rubies`.
+- If you want, you can do this for your currently active Ruby:
-- Run features in all test apps with `bundle exec rake all:features`.
+  - Bundle all test apps with `rake all:bundle`.
-- Run features in all test apps in all rubies with `bundle exec rake all:rubies`.
+  - Run features in all test apps with `rake all:features`.
   - Run a single feature by setting the `SINGLE_FEATURE` environment variable.
     Example: `SINGLE_FEATURE=web_steps.feature:63 bundle exec rake all:features`

 If you would like to contribute: